YPares/arpligner/README.md

 ## Current limitations

+- In Multi-instance mode, when chord notes and pattern notes `note on` MIDI events are perfectly aligned (which is a ubiquitous case when using MIDI clips or sequencers), there is really no guarantee that the chord instance will have the time to update the current chord before the pattern instances processes the notes, and therefore in these cases it can happen that your patterns will play a note that comes from the "previous" chord.
+In such cases, if your DAW has a feature to delay MIDI notes by a few milliseconds on pattern tracks, I recommend using it (in Bitwig, that's the `Note Delay` device, which can go as low as 10ms delay, which in my tests was enough).
+If not, you can try setting the `Instance behaviour` to `[Multi-instance] 1-buffer delay pattern instance`, but this feature may still contain bugs, that's why I recommend not using it if your DAW has a proper MIDI delay.
+Multi-channel mode does not have this problem because given all events are processed by the same instance, I can make sure to update the current chord prior to processing pattern notes.
 - Arpligner is quite strict for now regarding the timing of notes on the chord channel.
 When your chords are played from already quantized MIDI clips or by a sequencer it's not a problem, but for "classical" live arp usage, i.e. when